INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/10 - Key Management and Distribution/10 - Key Management and Distribution.md

 | forax   | 99edf9233...  |
 | ...     | ...           |

+> [!fail]- Is it safe?
+No...
-This method is more secure than public announcement, but still introduces a risk if an adversary succeed in gaining access to the directory and change the keys.
+> This method is more secure than public announcement, but still introduces a risk if an adversary succeed in gaining access to the directory and change the keys.
-	*This method does guarantee confidentiality, but not integrity as there is still a scenario where it's possible for someone to replace the keys and perform a MITM attack...*
+> 	This method does guarantee confidentiality, but not integrity as there is still a scenario where it's possible for someone to replace the keys and perform a MITM attack...*
+>

-A second issue is that most of those directories are owned by governments (or large companies that have to comply with the government's orders and country laws).
+> A second issue is that most of those directories are owned by governments (or large companies that have to comply with the government's orders and country laws).
 If the government asks the company to change the keys (for espionage or manipulation/psyop purposes), they can do it.
 Integrity issue once again...
+>

-Last issue we might encounter is that it can quickly become a bottleneck, as everyone will turn to the directory each time they have to acquire a public key (heavy traffic).
+> Last issue we might encounter is that it can quickly become a bottleneck, as everyone will turn to the directory each time they have to acquire a public key (heavy traffic).
-	*This one is only performance-related, but it's still important to have a blazing fast system instead of a slow peace of crap*
+>	*This one is only performance-related, but it's still important to have a blazing fast system instead of a slow peace of crap*

 ****